Skip to content

 simulations.remove(simulation)

-# Put the simulations back into the session
+# put the simulations back in the session

 session["simulations"] = simulations